thomasjpfan/winter-d3m-2021-sklearn-interop/README.md

     - Can be defined in a yaml as shown in [d3m_estimator_to_primitive](https://github.com/thomasjpfan/d3m_estimator_to_primitive).
     - This was manually curated in [sksearchspace](https://github.com/thomasjpfan/sksearchspace/tree/0.22.2.post1)
     - It was shown that we can automatically perform hyperparameter searches by using  curated search spaces using the scikit-learn API.
 Using a `AutoHalvingRandomSearchCV` from [sksearchspace](https://github.com/thomasjpfan/sksearchspace/tree/AutoHalvingRandomSearchCV_0.24.dev0).
 8. Obtain the input data types of a estimator.
-This can be done with scikit-learn, using estimator tags:

-    - For encoders, they expect categorical data:
+This can be done with scikit-learn, using estimator tags.
+For encoders, they expect categorical data:

 ```python
 from sklearn.preprocessing import OneHotEncoder